Galata Bridge

 The current Galata Bridge, completed in December 1994, was built slightly north of its predecessor.
 Maintaining the vital connection between Eminönü and Karaköy, it continues the century-old tradition of bridging Istanbul's historic shores while introducing modern engineering to this iconic crossing.

-Today, it stands not just as a transport link, but as an open-air public stage in motion — a place where fishermen, locals, tourists, and dreamers converge against the breathtaking backdrop of the Istanbul skyline.
+Today, it stands not just as a transport link, but as an open-air public stage in motion where fishermen, locals, tourists, and dreamers converge against the breathtaking backdrop of the Istanbul skyline.

 Leonardo Da Vinci's Galata Bridge